aidang1003/financial-formulas/README.md

 2. Track all the files in the new local repository `git add .`

-3. Make the first commit of this new project `git commit -m 'first commit of <project name> from flask_template`
+3. Make the first commit of this new project `git commit -m 'first commit of <project name> from flask_template'`

 4. On Github, create a new repository. _DO NOT_ initialize it